The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Both The Farmer’s Dog and Just Food For Dogs offer a variety of balanced meal options to suit most dogs.
 The biggest difference has to be that Just Food for Dogs has the ability to meet the varying needs of dogs with more specific health issues.
 This doesn’t mean that The Farmer’s Dog is worse for average dogs—it simply means they offer fewer options.

 For example, Just Food for Dogs also offers a handful of recipes containing novel proteins, limited ingredients, and varying levels of protein, fat, and calories (both high and low) to suit specific medical issues.
 This may be helpful for the pet owner that has multiple dogs requiring different diets, such as a growing puppy and a senior dog with food sensitivities.
-All of The Farmer’s Dog meals are grain-free, while Just Food for Dogs has three grain-free and three grain-inclusive fresh food meals, which may be important to pet owners concerned about the FDA’s warning about the potential link between grain-free diets and heart disease.
+All of The Farmer’s Dog meals are grain-free, while Just Food for Dogs has three grain-free and four grain-inclusive fresh food meals, which may be important to pet owners concerned about the FDA’s warning about the potential link between grain-free diets and heart disease.

 Both companies meet or exceed AAFCO standards for adult maintenance, but Just Food for Dogs also meets the National Research Council standards, which, according to their website, is the most up-to-date authority on nutritional guidelines.